There Are No Mahayana Monasteries

 Introduction

-The reason why I wrote this article is to break with the misconceived notions about monasticism that I have encountered throughout my time in Buddhist circles.
-One such notion is that contemporary monastics that follow Mahāyāna have their own Vinaya that has been adapted to this tradition.
-In fact, such misconception is not surprising given the way that many monastics behave in comparison to their Theravāda counterparts (the reason behind this behaviour will become more apparent later on in the article).
-Moreover, this misconception further extends to individual subschools of Mahāyāna, leading to mistaken ideas such as that Tibetans have their own endemic Vinaya.
+One such fundamental misconception is that contemporary monastics following Mahāyāna have their own “Mahāyāna” Vinaya that has been adapted to this tradition.
+In fact, such misconception is not surprising given the observable differences in how many Mahāyāna monastics behave compared to their Theravāda counterparts (the reasons behind these differences will become apparent later in the article).
+This misconception extends further to individual subschools of Mahāyāna, leading to mistaken ideas such as that Tibetans have their own endemic Vinaya lineage.

-This understanding has profound practical implications.
+This understanding has profound practical implications that extend far beyond academic categorisation.
 As someone living within this tradition as a bhikshu, I’ve witnessed firsthand how these categorical confusions create unnecessary divisions between communities that share fundamental structures and practices.
-The most noticeable of which happens between the Tibetans and the Theravādins.
+The most striking of these divisions occurs between Tibetan and Theravāda monastics, despite their remarkably similar institutional foundations.

 Why Tibetan Monastics Are Śrāvaka